 Section 10(h) further requires us to consider the "overall reasonableness" of the utility's plan.
-Once such a Plan has been submitted, the Commission is required to consider the ten factors enumerated in Section 10(j) enumerates ten (10) factors we are to take into account in assessing the to determine the overall reasonableness of the proposed Plan.
-Sections 10(k), (l) and (m) provide us with three paths.
-We may conclude the plan is "reasonable in its entirety" (Section 10(k)), conclude that it is not reasonable because the cost of one or more of the programs exceed the benefits of the program(s) (Section 10(l)), or we may conclude that the plan is "not reasonable in its entirety" and set forth the reasons supporting this determination.
+Section 10(j) enumerates ten (10) factors we are to take into account in assessing the overall reasonableness of the proposed Plan.
+Sections 10(k), (1) and (m) provide us with three paths.
+We may conclude the plan is "reasonable in its entirety" (Section 10(k)), conclude that it is not reasonable because the cost of one or more of the programs exceed the benefits of the program(s) (Section 10(1)), or we may conclude that the plan is "not reasonable in its entirety" and set forth the reasons supporting this determination.
 (Section 10(m)).
 If we conclude that the plan is not "reasonable in its entirety", the utility must file a modified plan within a "reasonable time."